flutter/website/src/content/get-started/fwe/user-input.md

 ## Swipe & slide

 ### [`Dismissible`][]
-A `Dismissible` is aClear list items by swiping left or right.
+A `Dismissible` is a widget that enables users to dismiss it by swiping.
+It has a a number of configuration parameters, including:
+- A `child` widget
+- An `onDismissed` callback that is triggered when the user swipes
+- Styling parameters such as `background`
+- It's important to include a `key` object as well so that they can be uniquely identified from sibling `Dismissible` widgets in the widget tree.

 {% render docs/code-and-image.md,
 image:"fwe/user-input/Dismissible.gif",
-caption: "This figure shows a row widget with three children, which are aligned with the crossAxisAlignment.spaceEvenly constant."
+caption: "This figure shows a list of Dismissible widgets that each contain a ListTile.
+Swiping across the ListTile reveals a green background makes the tile disappear."
 alt: "A screenshot of three widgets, spaced evenly from each other." code:"
 ```dart